kelo-robotics/task-planner/README.md

 * `debug`: A Boolean indicating whether to run the planner in debug mode (thus providing more detailed debugging output)

 The following abstract methods are declared in the interface:
-* `plan`: Returns a list of `ropod.structs.action.Action` objects representing a task plan for a task request and robot
+* `plan`: Returns a list of `task_planner.action_models.Action` objects representing a task plan for a task request and robot
 * `generate_problem_file`: Generates a PDDL problem file given a list of predicate and fluent assertions and task goals
 * `parse_plan`: Parses a generated plan from a file.
 Returns a tuple of type Tuple[bool, list], the first entry of which indicates whether the plan was found and the second of which is a list of `ropod.structs.action.Action` objects (an empty list if no plan was found)
 * `process_action_str`: Converts an action string read from a plan file to a `ropod.structs.action.Action` object